ksandhu16/Group_0/README.md

 ## Project Overview

 ### Client information
 For this project, I will be acting as my own client.
+It might not be the same for your specific case.

 I am a full time faculty member of Seneca's School of Information and Communications Technology.
 Over the course of the past four years, I have taught more than ten different courses, including multiple courses in Project management.
 I have a B.Sc. in Electrical Engineering, as well as M.Sc. and Ph.D. degrees in Telecommunications.